 There will be still other varieties of the Hill lecture recalled by colleagues and friends, as he regularly tried out how he might express his thoughts by casually dropping nuggets of weighty historical analysis into everyday conversations.
 Indeed, there must be hundreds of people who have fragments of Justin’s developing radio, television, and lecture ideas lodged in their memories.
 His radical networks were not only social networks that existed in the history he studied, but also were part of his everyday social relationships.

 His search for historical truth was an inherently aesthetic and ethical project and Justin’s public history was as much a moral as an intellectual venture.
-History mattered, because it has the capacity to produce better human beings, he told his peers in 2007.
+History mattered, he told his peers in 2007, because it has the capacity to produce better human beings.
 History could help the public deal with the difficult and the unknown, and quoting Hugh Trevor Roper from five decades earlier: ‘History that isn’t controversial is dead history’.
 His art of history was not only to be found in uncovering past lives but in conveying their historical significance.
 He rejected empiricism and objectivity, yet he loved his numbers, not only in his earlier work on ‘epidemics and the built environment in 1665’, but in later years, when he could quote visitor numbers to heritage sites in support of his argument for a citizens’ history.

 He could also note in passing in an article about history on television that in A History of Britain (BBC, 2000), Simon Schama had spoken 300 times directly to camera.
 Justin’s ability as a public intellectual was based on studying the limitations and opportunities of different media and how others presented historical concepts through them.
 He was interviewed for many programmes, and appeared in at least seven television mini-series and documentaries from Fire, Plague, War and Treason (2001) to Charles I: Downfall of a King, which aired just last year.
 He loved making television programmes and would enthuse on the craft of production and revel in reaching new audiences.
 He enthused about television as a ‘platform for communicating its learning and moral integrity in an energized and enthusiastic public sphere’.